asuh/front-end-windows/readme.md

 Refreshing Windows often means taking an existing machine, wiping the drive and starting again from scratch.
 This also means you have to back up and reload what you had.
 LifeHacker has a [guide for backing up and restoring a previous Windows installation](https://lifehacker.com/the-ultimate-guide-to-reinstalling-windows-from-scratch-1832897572).

+### .NET

+An important dependency for application installation and IIS is **.NET Framework**.
+If you don't install it now, you'll likely be prompted to during other software installation in the future.

+**Control Panel > Turn Windows features on or off**

 ## Projects Directory

-If you don't already have one, create a projects directory.
-I like to use `C:\Users\<winusername>\Sites\<project-name>`.
-I prefer my Sites folder to exist along side the rest of my user profile folders.
+If you don't already have one, create a directory for your digital projects.
+I like to use `C:\Users\<winusername>\Sites\<project-name>`, and the name *Sites* can be anything you want.
+I prefer my *Sites* folder to exist along side the rest of my user profile folders.

     cd c:\Users\<winusername>
     mkdir -p Sites

 Depending on the type of projects you work on, this might not be necessary or preferable.

-## .NET

-An important dependency for application installation and IIS is **.NET Framework**.

-**Control Panel > Turn Windows features on or off**

-If not already installed, choose to install both .NET Framework 3.5 and .NET Framework 4.7.x.

 ## Chocolatey and Boxstarter